Little Italy, Chicago: Landmarks

 Two of the more significant landmarks of Little Italy were the Catholic churches of Our Lady of Pompeii and Holy Guardian Angel founded by Mother Cabrini.
 Holy Guardian Angel was the first Italian congregation in Chicago.
 The parish was established in 1898, and the church was built on Arthington Street in 1899.
 Due to the burgeoning population, a second major Italian church, Our Lady of Pompeii, was founded in 1911.
 The Holy Guardian Angel Church was razed for the construction of the expressway system.
 The Our Lady of Pompeii Church is now the Shrine of Our Lady of Pompeii.

 Hull House, Jane Addams' settlement house known for its social and educational programs was also located within the Little Italy area.

 In recent years, the National Italian American Sports Hall of Fame (founded in 1977 in Elmwood Park, Illinois) was relocated to a new building in Little Italy.

 Politics

 Little Italy is currently served by Byron Sigcho-Lopez, alderman of Chicago's 25th Ward, Jason Ervin, of the 28th Ward, and Nicole Lee, of the 11th Ward.
 The neighborhood is part of Illinois's 7th Congressional District, currently filled by Democrat Danny K. Davis.

-Other "Little Italies" in Chicago
+Italian enclaves in Chicago

 Taylor Street has popularly been known as Chicago's "Little Italy," but several other areas in Chicago have had significant Italian populations.
 Inner-city enclaves along Taylor Street, Roseland on the Southwest Side and Little Sicily on the Near North Side, as well as enclaves beyond the city limits, such as those in Highwood and Melrose Park, all flourished.